-The total fixed nitrogen in g/kg of fuel for the Denver 2017 measurements are shown in Figure ES3 (\blacklozenge , right axis) with the molar percent composition distributed between NH3 (\bullet , left axis) and the NO_x (\blacktriangle , left axis) component versus model year for non-diesel vehicles.
+The total fixed nitrogen in g/kg of fuel for the Denver 2020 measurements are shown in Figure ES3 (\blacklozenge , right axis) with the molar percent composition distributed between NH3 (\bullet , left axis) and the NO_x (\blacktriangle , left axis) component versus model year for non-diesel vehicles.
 The total fixed nitrogen calculation neglects any unmeasured nitrous oxide (N2O) and nitrous acid (HONO) that may account for a few percent of the total.
 Total fixed nitrogen emissions have been on a steep decline since the mid-nineties in the gasoline fleet and are continuing to show decreases in the newest model years in this data set as well.
-The percent of measured fixed nitrogen made up of NH3 had been on the rise but in this latest Denver data set that rise appears to have leveled out soon after the introduction of Tier 2 vehicles and starting around the 2015 models it has declined.
-The start of this decline was also observed in the percent of fixed nitrogen which is NH3 in the 2017 measurements collected in Tulsa, OK but there were not enough vehicle model years to establish the decline with any certainty.
-It is not known what if anything is behind this preference now for nitrogen oxidation (NO_x) at the tailpipe over reduced nitrogen (NH3) in the newest vehicles but catalyst formulation is an important factor that can influence NH3 production and may indicate formulation changes.
+The percent of fixed nitrogen made up of NH3 had been on the rise until the 2017 measurements, but appears to have leveled out soon after the introduction of Tier 2 vehicles and starting around the 2016 models is now declining.
+It is not known what is behind this preference now for nitrogen oxidation (NO_x) at the tailpipe over reduced nitrogen (NH3) in the newest vehicles but catalyst formulation is an important factor that can influence NH3 production.